beyerleinf/esbuild-azure-functions/README.md

 ## Config

 **Important: By default, the file extension of output files is set to `.mjs`.
-This is because the Azure Functions runtime requires this [see Microsoft Docs](https://docs.microsoft.com/en-us/azure/azure-functions/functions-reference-node?tabs=v2-v3-v4-export%2Cv2-v3-v4-done%2Cv2%2Cv2-log-custom-telemetry%2Cv2-accessing-request-and-response%2Cwindows-setting-the-node-version#ecmascript-modules).
+This is because the Azure Functions runtime requires this ([see Microsoft Docs](https://docs.microsoft.com/en-us/azure/azure-functions/functions-reference-node?tabs=v2-v3-v4-export%2Cv2-v3-v4-done%2Cv2%2Cv2-log-custom-telemetry%2Cv2-accessing-request-and-response%2Cwindows-setting-the-node-version#ecmascript-modules)).
 You need to change the `scriptFile` property of your _function.json_ files accordingly.**

 A simple starting config could look like this